Teen Advice on Life Skills

 Evaluate the relationship.
 Now evaluate each relationship.
 Is it a positive relationship?
 Is it one worth developing?
 What are the chances that trust and respect will increase?
 If there is no trust or respect can you limit or end your interaction with them?

-· Teen Advice on Effective Teen Communication.
+Teen Advice on Effective Communication

 Communication